rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

     78          onboarding_welcome_screen                               lost         1043
     47        onboarding_otherLogin__show          onboarding_welcome_screen          876

-You can see events in which users spend most of the time.
+You can see the events where users spend most of their time.
 It seems reasonable to analyze only popular events to get stable results.

 Adjacency matrix
 ~~~~~~~~~~~~~~~~

-Ajecancy matrix is the representation of graph.
-You can read more about
+The adjacency matrix is the representation of the graph.
-it on the `wiki <https://en.wikipedia.org/wiki/Adjacency_matrix>`__.
+You can read more about it on the`wiki <https://en.wikipedia.org/wiki/Adjacency_matrix>`__.

 .. code:: python